 Watching the Sunrise

-It's a special treat to be able to watch a gorgeous sunrise and sunset over the water in one day.
+It's a joy to be able to watch a gorgeous sunrise and sunset over the water in one day.
 Sanibel is the perfect place to do both.

 This was the lovely sunrise from our condo which was simply breathtaking.